AthiraThulasi/JavaLearningJournal/30_Collections/README.md

 ## Why Use Generics in Collections?

-Ensures type safety - only allows elements of the specified type.
+Generics ensures type safety - only allows elements of the specified type.

 ```java